Hypergraph removal lemma: Statement

+Graph removal lemma is a special case with $r=2$.

 Proof idea of the hypergraph removal lemma

 The high level idea of the proof is similar to that of graph removal lemma.
 We prove a hypergraph version of Szemerédi's regularity lemma (partition hypergraphs into pseudorandom blocks) and a counting lemma (estimate the number of hypergraphs in an appropriate pseudorandom block).
 The key difficulty in the proof is to define the correct notion of hypergraph regularity.
 There were multiple attempts to define "partition" and "pseudorandom (regular) blocks" in a hypergraph, but none of them are able to give a strong counting lemma.
 The first correct definition of Szemerédi's regularity lemma for general hypergraphs is given by Rödl et al.

 In Szemerédi's regularity lemma, the partitions are performed on vertices (1-hyperedge) to regulate edges (2-hyperedge).
 However, for $k>2$, if we simply regulate $k$-hyperedges using only 1-hyperedge, we will lose information of all $j$-hyperedges in the middle where $1<j<k$, and fail to find a counting lemma.
 The correct version has to partition $(k-1)$-hyperedges in order to regulate $k$-hyperedges.
 To gain more control of the $(k-1)$-hyperedges, we can go a level deeper and partition on $(k-2)$-hyperedges to regulate them, etc. In the end, we will reach a complex structure of regulating hyperedges.